 Spitsbergen & North East Greenland Voyages

-Aqua-Firma's polar team have guided and explored both coasts of Greenland and know the country well.
+Aqua-Firma's polar team have guided and explored both coasts of Greenland by ship and on foot and know the country well.
 It is the World's largest island, magnificent, dramatic and unspoilt by modern human trappings, with the Greenland ice sheet covering around 85% of the entire land surface.

-Home to the largest National Park in the World, the wild and scenic East coast hosts steep coastal fjords, sweeping glaciers and colossal icebergs.
-Dispersed and open to hunting, its wildlife cannot match that of Spitsbergen, however the musk oxen is an animal you might encounter dotted on the hillsides, as well as Greenland reindeer and Arctic hare.
 Polar bears can sometimes be spotted too, on the coast or at sea, particularly onboard voyages which link Greenland and Spitsbergen.
-Seals and whales are a common sight when crossing the Denmnark Strait from Iceland; and during the midsummer months when the sun never sets, thousands of migratory birds can be witnessed, including kittiwake colonies, long tailed skuas, turnstones, grey phalaropes, guillemots, ducks, geese, wildfowl.
+Seals and whales are a common sight when crossing the Denmark Strait from Iceland; and during the midsummer months when the sun never sets, thousands of migratory birds can be witnessed, including kittiwake colonies, long tailed skuas, turnstones, grey phalaropes, guillemots, ducks, geese, wildfowl.

 West Greenland is more undulating in topography and punctuated by small coastal communities.
-A highlights is the spectacular Jakobshavn Glacier, the world's fastest moving tide-water glacier, which dissects the coast, producing enormous icebergs which float off to surround the tranquil waters of Disko Bay.
+A highlight is the spectacular Jakobshavn Glacier, the World's fastest moving tide-water glacier, which dissects the coast, producing enormous icebergs which float off to surround the tranquil waters of Disko Bay.

-As Aqua-Firma marine scientist and polar guide, Charlotte Caffrey, describes: "Icebergs often litter the horizon, whose size and magnificence rival what you might see at the Antarctic Peninsula".
+As Aqua-Firma marine scientist and polar guide, Charlotte Caffrey, describes: "Greenland's icebergs often litter the horizon, whose size and magnificence rival what you might see at the Antarctic Peninsula".

 Greenland offers an insight into indigenous communities and voyages often visit traditional Inuit towns and villages.
 One example sits at the head of the World's deepest and most spectacular fjord, Scoresby Sund, where the remote community here balances traditional lifestyles in an ever-changing World.

-By September, East Greenland voyages offer nightly opportunities to witness the spectacular Northern Lights (Aurora borealis) in an evironment free from light pollution or distraction.
+By September, East Greenland voyages offer nightly opportunities to witness the spectacular Northern Lights (Aurora borealis) in an environment free from light pollution or distraction.

 Small Ship Voyages

-We explore this remote wilderness by your choice of comfortable small ice strengthened expedition cruise ship or classic tall ship.
-Vessels which carry small groups of between 20 -189 guests, in stimulating and intimate atmosphere of like minded people.
+We explore this remote wilderness by your choice of comfortable small ice strengthened expedition vessel, luxury small cruise ship or classic tall ship.
+Vessels which carry small between 12 -189 guests, allowing small groups to explore in a stimulating and intimate atmosphere of like minded people.

-Each voyage has a different focus, so please Contact Us to discuss the different options and activities.
-These can that include extended Hiking, historical and cultural sites, coastal cruising aboard rigid inflatable boats (RIBs), Polar Kayaking and those with the inclination and relevant experience, Polar Diving.
+Each voyage has a different focus, so please Contact Us to discuss the many options and activities.
+These can that include extended hiking, historical and cultural sites, coastal cruising aboard rigid inflatable boats (RIBs), Polar Kayaking and those with the inclination and relevant experience, Polar Diving.